-Irish Music Daily may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 10th September 2014.
+Irish Music Daily may update this policy if necessary to comply with any future regulations.
+You may wish to check this page from time to time to ensure that you are happy with any changes.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 The only identifiable information we have about you is the information you give us yourself, which is governed by GDPR as outlined above.

 In additions to this, we also work with organisations like Google, Facebook, Twitter, Pinterest, Instagram and Ezoic.
 These companies will track your browsing unless you tell them not to do so.